-You can delete a contact on his contact page, provided that you have the required permissions.
+You can delete a customer on his customer page, provided that you have the required permissions.
 Please proceed as follows:

-- 1. Open the contact page. - 2.
-Click Delete in the contact's context menu. - 3.
-If the contact still has (open or closed) tickets, you need to transfer them to another customer (see Transferring Tickets to Another Customer). - 4.
-The contact is completely removed from the system.
+- 1. Open the customer page, i.e. the company or the contact page. - 2.
+Click Delete in the customer's context menu. - 3.
+If the customer still has (open or closed) tickets or related resources, you need to transfer this data to another customer (see Transferring Data to Another Customer).
+In case of a company, the contacts belonging to the company have to be transferred as well. - 4.
+The customer is completely removed from the system.
 The only remaining reference is the ticket history entry created during the transfer (see following figure).